 \section{Results}

 In this section, we synthesize findings from the interviews.
-We provide insights, regarding interviewees' \textit{theoretical understanding}, their \textit{motivational factors} for the adoption of a data mesh, \textit{challenges} they face, and \textit{best practices} they derive.
+We provide insights regarding interviewees' \textit{theoretical understanding}, their \textit{motivational factors} for the adoption of a data mesh, \textit{challenges} they face, and \textit{implementation strategies} they derive.
 Furthermore, we focus on the \textit{impact} interviewees observe.
 Finally, we present two \textit{archetypes} of organizations that adopt the data mesh concept.
 We focus only on aspects that are highly relevant for data mesh applications.
-However, some \textit{challenges} and \textit{best practices} are not unique to data mesh but rather relate to the overall topic of change management and technology introduction \cite{By2007OrganisationalReview, Oakland2007SuccessfulManagement}.
+However, some \textit{challenges} and \textit{implementation strategies} are not unique to data mesh but rather relate to the overall topic of change management and technology introduction \cite[c.f.]{By2007OrganisationalReview, Oakland2007SuccessfulManagement}.